 Located just a short drive from the U.S Bank Stadium, the Winter Carnival is an outside party like no other.
 There are a number of carnival events held between January 25th and February 10th but the Carnival’s signature events – three parades, ice carving, and a snow sculpting competition – are the biggest draw for visitors.
 So, chill out and wrap up and check out America’s longest running winter festival.

 Want to have the best experience possible over Minneapolis Super Bowl weekend?
 We’d love to help!
 All of Roadtrips’ Super Bowl packages are fully customizable and include the famous high-touch service we’ve become known for.
-Start planning your trip today!
+Start planning things to do for the next Super Bowl Weekend 2021 trip today!